 It’s my passion to support people to pursue their writing ambitions, whether that’s fine-tuning a story collection just before publication, improving a poem – or novel – before sending it out to an editor for the first time, or helping someone gradually to regain confidence and momentum with their writing after a period of frustration or disappointment.

-I’ve worked as a freelance editor / tutor with other writers for over ten years, providing advice on novels, short stories, flash fiction, poetry, prose poems, non-fiction / autobiography / family biography, children’s books and playscripts.
-I have helped beginner writers with individual stories and poems, and I’ve worked with several authors prior to the publication of their manuscripts.
+I’ve worked as a freelance editor / tutor with other writers for over ten years, providing advice on fiction, poetry, non-fiction, children’s books and playscripts.
+I’ve helped beginner writers with individual stories and poems, and I’ve worked with several authors prior to the publication of their manuscripts.

 Proofreading – correcting spelling / typos, punctuation, etc (e.g. for publication or manuscript submission).

-Copy Editing – advice on good English style, omitting unnecessary words, accurate and smooth grammar, etc.
+Copy Editing – advice on good English style, vocabulary choices, omitting unnecessary words, accurate and smooth grammar, etc.